Simulation comparisons between Bayesian and de-biased estimators in low-rank matrix completion: Introduction

-On the other hand, uncertainty quantification can be assess normally from a Bayesian perspective that is the unknown matrix is considered as a random variable through a prior distribution and the statistical inference can be made by the posterior distribution, for example the credible intervals.
-Bayesian methods have been also studied for low-rank matrix completion mainly from a computational viewpoint~\cite {lim2007variational, salakhutdinov2008bayesian, zhou2010nonparametric,alquier2014bayesian, lawrence2009non,cottet20181,babacan2012sparse,yang2018fast}.
-Most Bayesian estimators are based on conjugate priors which allow to use Gibb ssampling~\cite{alquier2014bayesian, salakhutdinov2008bayesian} or Variational Bayes methods~\cite{lim2007variational} and these algorithms are fast enough to deal with and actually tested on large datasets like Netflix or MovieLens\footnote{\url{http://grouplens.org/datasets/movielens/}}.
-However, the theoretical understanding of Bayesian estimators is quite limited, up to ourknowledge, \cite{mai2015} and \cite{alquier2020concentration} are the only prominent examples.
-More specifically, they showed that a Bayesian estimator with a low-rank factorization prior reaches the minimax-optimal rate up to a logarithmic factor and the paper \cite{alquier2020concentration} further show that the same rate can be obtained by using a Variational Bayesian estimator.
+On the other hand, uncertainty quantification can be obtained straightforwardly from a Bayesian perspective.
+More specifically, the unknown matrix is considered as a random variable with a specific prior distribution and statistical inference can be obtained using the posterior distribution, for example considering credible intervals.
+Bayesian methods have been studied for low-rank matrix completion mainly from a computational viewpoint \cite {lim2007variational,salakhutdinov2008bayesian,zhou2010nonparametric,alquier2014bayesian,alquier2014bayesian,lawrence2009non,cottet20181,babacan2012sparse,yang2018fast}.
+Most Bayesian estimators are based on conjugate priors which allow to use Gibbs sampling \cite{alquier2014bayesian,salakhutdinov2008bayesian} or Variational Bayes methods~\cite{lim2007variational}.
+These algorithms are fast enough to deal with and actually tested on large datasets like Netflix \cite{bennett2007netflix} or MovieLens \cite{harper2015movielens}.
+However, the theoretical understanding of Bayesian estimators is quite limited, up to our knowledge, \cite{mai2015} and \cite{alquier2020concentration} are the only prominent examples.
+More specifically, they showed that a Bayesian estimator with a low-rank factorization prior reaches the minimax-optimal rate up to a logarithmic factor and the paper \cite{alquier2020concentration} further shows that the same estimation error rate can be obtained by using a Variational Bayesian estimator.